May 27 - Troy’s Hidden Fortune? The Discovery That Shocked the Archaeological World

 This Date in History

-On May 27, 1873, Heinrich Schliemann, a wealthy German businessman and archaeologist, made a groundbreaking discovery that would forever change our understanding of ancient history.
-While excavating the site of Hisarlik in northwestern Anatolia (modern-day Turkey), Schliemann uncovered a remarkable cache of treasure, which he dubbed "Priam's Treasure," named after the legendary king of Troy from Homer's epic poem, the Iliad.
+On May 27, 1873, Heinrich Schliemann, a wealthy German businessman turned archaeologist, made a discovery that would ignite global fascination with the ancient world.
+While excavating the site of Hisarlik in northwestern Anatolia (modern-day Turkey), Schliemann unearthed a remarkable cache of artifacts that he later dubbed "Priam's Treasure," named after the legendary king of Troy from Homer’s epic poem, The Iliad.

-After two years of digging, Schliemann's persistence paid off.
-On that fateful day in May 1873, he and his team unearthed a treasure trove of gold, silver, and copper artifacts, including elaborate jewelry, vases, and weaponry.
-The most stunning find was a collection of gold diadems, earrings, and bracelets, which Schliemann claimed belonged to the Trojan royal family, including King Priam himself.
+After two years of digging, Schliemann's efforts were rewarded.
+On that day in May 1873, he and his team uncovered a hoard of gold, silver, and copper artifacts—jewelry, vases, cups, and weaponry—buried deep within the earth.
+The most stunning pieces included gold diadems, earrings, and intricate bracelets.
+Enthralled, Schliemann claimed these belonged to the royal family of Troy, even asserting that they once adorned King Priam himself.

 Historical Context